 - Contribution: Without a doubt, people will respond to results and be challenged by your success.

-- Consistency: People love to see the little things done consistently.
+- Consistency: People love to see the little things done on a regular basis.
 It’s the same thing with your blog posts.
 This is a wake-up call for you to create more content that’ll help your readers.

 If you follow the eight pillars of trust above and apply the complementary advice when creating your blog posts, you’ll establish a strong brand with your target audience and transform your blog posts to build a greater engagement strategy that works.

 Question #4: How do I get my posts shared?